UTAUT Model Determinants, Questionnaire and Explanation

 In journalism, the inverted pyramid style is a strategic story structure where the most important details are presented first.
 The report’s 5w and 1 h questions appear at the story’s beginning, followed by supporting details and background information.

-Inverted Pyramid Style of News Writing Examples
+Inverted Pyramid Style of News Writing Example for Students

-This example of an inverted pyramid style of news writing presents how to write a news article concisely including the lead, body, and tail.
+This example of an inverted pyramid style of news writing presents how to write a news article concisely, including the lead, body, and tail.
 This example also includes a heading, byline, news lead, and conclusion.
 It is a news writing example for students based on an inverted pyramid framework.

 A Colorful Celebration of Malaysia’s National Day